oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Roles

 Client
 : The application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Server below).
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.  The application has direct relationship with the IdP Authorization Server for single sign-on as a Relying Party and another independent OAuth 2.0 client relationship with the Resource Authorization Server in trust domain B.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.  The application has a direct relationship with the IdP Authorization Server for single sign-on as a Relying Party and another independent OAuth 2.0 client relationship with the Resource Authorization Server in trust domain B.

 IdP Authorization Server
 : A SAML 2.0 Identity Provider or OpenID Connect Provider (OP) {{OpenID.Core}} that issues identity assertions for single sign-on and cross-domain authorization grants {{id-jag}} for a set of trusted applications in an organization's application ecosystem.
 In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Resource Authorization Server in trust domain B.